Heartleaf Ice Plant, Baby Sun Rose, Dew Plant, Etc.

 When I came home I took photos and went online and typed in “variegated Ice Plant” and found Aptenia cordifolia f. variegata.
 The flowers of my plant seemed pretty red at the greenhouse but Aptenia cordifolia flowers aren’t supposed to be red.
 Normally their flowers are bright pink to magenta-purple but there may be white mutations.

 A couple of the other local greenhouses had quite a few hanging baskets of these plants but none in singles.

 The flower of the plant I brought home was closed up when I took the first photos on May 1.
 I didn’t get a photo of the flower until May 6.
 Their flowers only open certain times of the day and I prefer taking mine in the late afternoon/early evening… After this one is already closed.
 Unlike the Delosperma I have grown before, these plants flowers seem stemless and just kind of stick right out of the end of the plant.
 As you can see from the photo, the flower isn’t red.

 Size: Hmmm… Dave’s Garden says 6-12” tall and space them 18-24” apart. 🙂

 Soil: Well-draining mix as with most cactus and succulents.
 Potting soil amended with pumice or grit and perlite

 Water: Regular watering spring through fall.
 Water only when leaves start to shrivel during the winter.

 Propagation: Easy to propagate with stem cuttings.

-Since I just started growing this plant I don’t have any personal experience to share.
-I will continue adding more photos and information as time goes by.
+I am new to this plant and I will continue adding more photos and information as time goes by.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.